 Finally, the self-diffusion constant D can be calculated from the expression (2) [Cerclier] over the whole range of momentum transfers Q, in which τ0 is the characteristic residue time between ion jumps and ћ is the reduced Planck constant:

-FWHM=2ħDQ21+DQ2τ0 (2)
+HWHM=ħDQ21+DQ2τ0 (2)

 But if only lower momentum transfers Q≤1.1 Å-1 are used to calculate the Li ion self-diffusion constant DLi, the expression can be simplified assumed to:

-FWHM=2DLi×Q2 →HWHM Γ=DLi×Q2 (3)
+HWHM=DLi×Q2 (3)

 To extract the Li ion self-diffusion constant DLi the expression DLi x Q² was fitted to the low Q section of the HWHM Γ. The graphical extraction of DLi is shown in figure 3.5 for 60Ta-LLZO QENS measurements between 450 K and 600 K on the left-hand side, and for 36Al-LLZO in the same temperature segments on the right-hand side.